Ogbe Roso (Ogbè Ìròsùn): Analysis, Meaning, Advice and Sayings

 odu ogbe pink

-Analysis and reflection of Ogbe Roso
+Analysis and Reflection by Ogbe Roso

 The problem is that the children are in the head and not in the uterus, through the ebbo they will be where they should be.